claus-codes/tutorials/README.md

 - [Exponentiation `**` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Exponentiation) returns the result of raising a number to the power of another number.
 - [Operator precedence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence) is a concept from classic mathematics about the order in which calculations should be evaluated.
 - [`NaN`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) is a value that is produced as the result from mathematical operations with values that are not `Number` types.
 - [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) make it easy to construct complex `String` values.

-### Useful things
-- TODO
+- [`typeof` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) returns the *type* of a value as a `String`.

 ### Assignment 2